AppAndFlow/expo-camera-characteristics/README.md

 [![npm (scoped)](https://img.shields.io/npm/v/@appandflow/expo-camera-characteristics.svg)](https://www.npmjs.com/package/@appandflow/expo-camera-characteristics)

-Expo Camera Characteristics exposes the rear camera's characteristics such as the sensor size, the focal length and the image resolution.
+This library exposes the rear camera's characteristics such as the sensor size, the focal length and the image resolution.

 **On Android**, the Camera2 module is used to get the camera characteristics programmatically.